juxor/afaq/markdown/secI5.md

 most remarkable achievements of the Spanish Revolution."_ [**Collectives in the Spanish Revolution**, p.
 278]

 So the Spanish Revolution indicates how an anarchist health service would operate.
-In rural areas local doctors would usually join the village collective and provided their services like any other worker.
+In rural areas local doctors would usually join the village collective and provide their services like any other worker.
 Where local doctors were not available, _"arrangements were made by the collectives for treatment of their members by hospitals in nearby localities.
-In a few cases, collectives themselves build hospitals; in many they acquired equipment and other things needed by their local physicians."_ For example, the Monzon comercal (district) federation of collectives in Aragon established maintained a hospital in Binefar, the **Casa de Salud Durruti**.
+In a few cases, collectives themselves build hospitals; in many they acquired equipment and other things needed by their local physicians."_ For example, the Monzon comercal (district) federation of collectives in Aragon established maintained a hospital in Binefar, the Casa de Salud Durruti.
 By April 1937 it had 40 beds, in sections which included general medicine, prophylaxis and gynaecology.
 It saw about 25 outpatients a day and was open to anyone in the 32 villages of the comarca.
 [Robert Alexander, **The Anarchists in the Spanish Civil War**, vol. 1, p.
 331 and pp. 366-7]

 In the Levante, the CNT built upon its existing **Sociedad de Socorros Mutuos de Levante** (a health service institution founded by the union as a kind of mutual benefit society which had numerous doctors and specialists).
 During the revolution, the Mutua had 50 doctors and was available to all affiliated